The disturbing death of the unknown hiker, Mostly Harmless, in Cypress National Preserve

 CCSO detectives first sent samples of Mostly Harmless’ DNA to the University of North Texas.
 Then, in March 2020, after DNA was extracted and compared to national databases of missing persons, it was determined after several searches that there were no hits, meaning no one had reported that Mostly Harmless was missing and uploaded his information to these databases.

-It will take about 12 weeks to sequence' Mostly Harmless’ DNA—a process much different from that done by the University of North Texas—before a genealogist uses the sequence to build a family tree using a public database.
+Sequencing' Mostly Harmless’ DNA—a process much different from that done by the University of North Texas—would take about 12 weeks before a genealogist used the sequence to build a family tree using a public database.
 The process of mapping a family tree can take days, weeks, or months to produce a possible distant relative.

 As of July 22, 2020, the identity of Mostly Harmless was still unknown.